-Sun exposure in childhood and adolescence greatly increases the chances of developing skin cancer later in life.
-Students are in school when daily ultraviolet (UV) radiation levels are at their peak, meaning schools are uniquely placed to educate about sun protection behaviour, minimise UV exposure and ultimately reduce a student's lifetime risk of skin cancer.
+Skin cancer is one of the most preventable cancers.
+Ultraviolet (UV) radiation exposure during childhood and adolescence has a big impact on future skin cancer risk.
+Reducing UV exposure reduces skin cancer risk.
+Students are in school when daily UV levels are at their peak, meaning schools are uniquely placed to educate about sun protection behaviour, minimise UV exposure and ultimately reduce a student’s lifetime risk of skin cancer.
 The nationally recognised SunSmart Schools program supports schools in creating sun safe environments and promoting sun protection behaviours to students, staff and families.

 What is a SunSmart School?